MIT-TESSE/goseek-challenge/README.md

 Participants can use either or both of these sources for training their agents.
 Agent interfaces are identical between the two sources.
 We'll accept online submissions against either source (see [below](#online-submission) for details) and maintain a leaderboard for both.
-However, only evaluations against the __Perception Pipeline__ will be used to declare an overvall competition winner.
+However, only evaluations against the __Perception Pipeline__ will be used to declare an overall competition winner.

 ### Evaluation